Reiki Massage Metaphysical Healing Service

 Q: How do meridians influence health?

-Q: Is there scientific evidence supporting the existence of meridians?
+Q: Is there scientific evidence for meridians?